lambdacats/lambdacats/admin.md

 # Lambdacats Administration

-I use [GitHub Pages] to serve the [Lambdacats] website.
+We use [GitHub Pages] to serve the [Lambdacats] website.
 This document describes how the website was created and how it is updated.

 [GitHub Pages]: https://pages.github.com/